logzio/jmx2logzio/README.md

 You'll find the jmx2logzio jar file in the jmx2logzio/target/ folder.

 ## Changelog
+- v1.0.4
+    - The changed below is applied only to the javaagent version, the Jolokia version has not been changed.
+    - Jmx2logz.io logger changed from logback to slf4j and will now inhere it's properties from the java app.
+    - Set level feature was removed and will also be inherited from the main ap
 - v1.0.2
-    - shade all dependencies
+    - Shade all dependencies
 - v1.0.1
-    - jmx2logz.io output log level can be configured.
+    - Jmx2logz.io output log level can be configured.
 - v1.0.0
     - Added javadoc
 - v0.0.8